 DEEPMATTER GROUP PLC

-The Board of DeepMatter Group plc (“DeepMatter” or the “Company”, or together with its subsidiaries, the “Group”) is responsible for the Group's corporate governance policies and recognises the importance of this in creating a sustainable, growing and profitable business.
-The Board believe strongly in the value and importance of good corporate governance and in their accountability to all of DeepMatter's stakeholders, including its shareholders, employees, customers, suppliers, advisers and regulators.
+The Board of DeepMatter Group plc (“DeepMatter”), or together with its subsidiaries, (the “Group”) is responsible for the Group's corporate governance policies and recognises the importance of this in creating a sustainable, growing and profitable business.
+The Board believe strongly in the value and importance of good corporate governance and in their accountability to all DeepMatter's stakeholders, including its shareholders, employees, customers, suppliers, advisers and regulators.
 Robust corporate governance improves performance and mitigates risk and therefore is an important factor in achieving the medium to long term success of the Group.
 In the statement which follows, the Board explains its approach to corporate governance and how the Board and its committees operate.

 The QCA Code is constructed around ten broad principles and a set of disclosures.
 The QCA has stated what it considers to be appropriate arrangements for growing companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
 The Board has considered how it applies each principle to the extent that it judges these to be appropriate in the circumstances, and below we provide an explanation of the approach taken in relation to each.

-The Chairman has the overall responsibility for implementing an appropriate corporate governance regime at the Group.
+The Board has the overall responsibility for implementing an appropriate corporate governance regime within the Group.

-The key challenges and risks faced by the Group are set out on in the strategic report and include early stage operations, technology and development, commercial success and market acceptance, intellectual property and the attraction and retention of key employees.
+The key challenges and risks faced by the Group are set out on in the Strategic Report within the Group’s Annual Report for the year ending 31 December 2019 and include early stage operations, technology and development, commercial success and market acceptance, intellectual property and the attraction and retention of key employees.

 The Board believes that it has the right team and strategy in place, appropriate to the current size and complexity of the Group, in order to deliver the strategic aims of the Group over the medium to long term.

 The Board has reviewed the potential impact of Brexit on the Company and its operations under various scenarios.
-In summary, the Company's operations and key subcontractors are based in the UK and the majority of its sales are priced in GBP to customers globally.
-Apart from the effect of any potential macro economic impact, the Board does not currently anticipate that there will be a significant impact of Brexit on the Company's operations or financial performance.
+In summary, the Company's operations and key subcontractors are based in the UK and Germany and most of its sales are priced in GBP and Euros to customers globally.
+Apart from the effect of any potential macro-economic impact, the Board does not currently anticipate that there will be a significant impact of Brexit on the Company's operations or financial performance.
 The Board will keep this matter under review, as more information becomes available.

 The Board attaches great importance to providing shareholders with clear and transparent information on the Group's activities, strategy and financial position.

-Responsibility for investor relations rests with the Chairman and Chief Executive, supported by the Board.
+Responsibility for investor relations rests with the Chief Executive, supported by the Board.

 The Board has ultimate responsibility for reviewing and approving the Company's Annual Report and Accounts and has considered and endorsed the arrangements for their preparation, under the guidance of its Audit Committee.
 The Directors confirm that the Company's Annual Report and Accounts, taken as a whole, are fair, balanced and understandable and provides the information necessary for shareholders and investors to assess the Group's position and performance, business model and strategy.